MicrosoftDocs/azure-docs/articles/private-5g-core/gather-diagnostics.md

 1. Select **Diagnostics collection**.
 1. The AP5GC online service will generate a package at the provided storage account URL.
 Once the portal reports that this has succeeded, you'll be able to download the diagnostics package ready to share with Azure support.
-    1. To download the diagnostics package, see [Download a block blob](/azure/storage/blobs/storage-quickstart-blobs-portal#download-a-block-blob).
+    1. To download the diagnostics package, navigate to the storage account URL, right-click the file and select **Download**.
     1. To open a support request and share the diagnostics package with Azure support, see [How to open a support request for Azure Private 5G Core](open-support-request.md).

 ## Troubleshooting